 - Exterior Design.
-(Craftsman, Cottage, or Modern)The biggest question to ask regarding your new office shed or studio is do you want it to match the color and style of your existing home, or do you want it to stand out as a landscaping feature in your backyard (ie, romantic cottage look).
-In Vancouver, Richmond and surrounding areas, craftsman style sheds fit in very well in most backyards and become part of the backyards character.
+(Craftsman, Cottage, or Modern)The biggest question to ask regarding your new office shed or studio is do you want it to match the color and style of your existing home, or do you want it to stand out as a landscaping feature in your backyard.
+We can build a romantic cottage-looking studio shed, a modern office shed, or anything in between.
+In Vancouver, Richmond and the surrounding areas, craftsman style sheds fit in very well in most backyards and become part of the backyard's character.
 Often the color scheme of the shed is matched to the existing house.
-Modern style sheds are often used as well with either the stained cedar look or color and/or style matched with the existing home.
-Cottage style sheds are generally a unique building from the existing home and are up to the imagination of the building and the client.
+Modern style sheds are generally built with either the stained cedar look or have their color and/or style matched with the existing home.
+Cottage style sheds are generally a unique building created from the imagination of the client.
 Our design team is happy to build you a shed that matches your home or to design something that is totally unique.

-Wherever you put the shed, you want to consider how to integrate it with the existing or future backyard landscaping.
-The correct planting and landscaping plan will allow your shed to blend into your backyard and be a landscaping anchor (feature), and not a detraction.
+Wherever you put your shed you'll want to consider how to integrate it with the existing or future backyard landscaping.
+A solid planting and landscaping plan will allow your shed to blend into your backyard and be a landscaping anchor--a feature-- and not a detraction.